ACFT Score Chart: What You Need to Know to Crush Your Army Fitness Test

 Holistic Health and Fitness

-Stay hydrated, especially during intense training sessions.
+Stay well-hydrated, especially during intense training periods.

 Creating a Personalized Training Plan